ddpie/CubeVerse/README_EN.md

 - Switch the game scene to winter style and enable snow effects
 - Adjust terrain generation parameters to reduce terrain undulation

-All these operations are completed through conversations with Amazon Q, rather than manually modifying code or adjusting parameters.
+All these operations are completed through conversations with Amazon Q Developer CLI, rather than manually modifying code or adjusting parameters.

 ## Game Features